duniter/duniter/doc/Protocol.md

 A public key is alway paired with a private key, which UCP will never deal with.
 UCP only deals with public keys and signatures.

-### Certification
+### Identity

 #### Definition

-A certification is the generic act of creating a link between a *public key* and *an arbitrary identity*.
-In UCP, this certification is done through the signature of an identity string by a public key.
+Issuing an identity is the act of creating a link between a *public key* and *an arbitrary identity*.
+In UCP, this link is done through the signature of an identity string by a public key.
+It is exactly like saying:

-####Identity string
+> « This identity refers to me ! »

+#### Identity unique ID
 UCP does not rely on any particular identity format, which remains implementation free.
 Identity simply has to be a string avoiding usage of line endings characters.

 In this document *identifier*, `UserID`, `USER_ID` and `uid` will be indifferently used to refer to this identity string.

-#### Self certification

-##### Definition

-A self certification is the act, for a given public key's owner, to sign an identifier *he considers it reflects his identity*.
-Doing a self-certification is extacly like saying:

-> « This identity refers to me ! »

-##### Format
+#### Format

-Self-certification is the signature of a special string *containing* the identifier:
+An identity is a *signed* document containing the identifier:

-    UID:IDENTIFIER
-    META:TS:BLOCK_UID
+    Version: 2
+    Type: Identity
+    Currency: CURRENCY_NAME
+    Issuer: PUBLIC_KEY
+    UniqueID: USER_ID
+    Timestamp: BLOCK_UID

-Here, `UID` is just 'UID' string and `IDENTIFIER` has to be replaced by a valid identifier.
-Also, `META` and `TS` are simple strings.
-This whole string **is what signature is based upon**, without any carriage return.
+Here, `USER_ID` has to be replaced by a valid identifier, `PUBLIC_KEY` by a valid public key and `BLOCK_UID` by a valid block unique ID.
+This document **is what signature is based upon**.

-The whole self-certification is then:
+The whole identity document is then:

-    UID:IDENTIFIER
-    META:TS:BLOCK_UID
+    Version: 2
+    Type: Identity
+    Currency: CURRENCY_NAME
+    Issuer: PUBLIC_KEY
+    UniqueID: USER_ID
+    Timestamp: BLOCK_UID
     SIGNATURE

 Where:

-* `META` is just 'META' string
+* `CURRENCY_NAME` is a valid currency name
-* `TS` is just 'TS' string
+* `USER_ID` is a valid user identity string
+* `PUBLIC_KEY` is a valid public key (base58 format)
 * `BLOCK_UID` refers to a [block unique ID], and represents a time reference.
 * `SIGNATURE` is a signature

-So a self-certification is the act of saying:
+So the identity issuance is the act of saying:

 > « I attest, today, that this identity refers to me. »